Lucas Hernandez: International career

 Hernandez earned his first cap for France on 6 March 2012, playing the full 90 minutes for the under-16 team in 1–1 friendly draw against Italy at Coverciano.
 In 2014, he also appeared with the under-18 and under-19 sides.
 The following year, he was selected for 2015 UEFA European Under-19 Championship Team of the Tournament for his performances.

+Having grown up in Spain, Hernandez was in the process of acquiring Spanish nationality in 2018 to become eligible for the Spain national team.
+In an interview in March 2018, Hernandez indicated that he might play for Spain stating: "I feel Spanish, Spain has given me everything and if they call me then I will go with them."
+However the process of getting citizenship was complicated by an ongoing legal case involving his then-girlfriend.

-In March 2018, Hernandez was called up to the senior team by manager Didier Deschamps for friendlies with Colombia and Russia.
+That same month, Hernandez was called up to the senior team by manager Didier Deschamps for friendlies with Colombia and Russia.
 He made his debut against the former, replacing Lucas Digne for the last 14 minutes of the 2–3 loss in Paris.
 Hernandez was selected for the 2018 FIFA World Cup.
 He made his debut in the competition on 16 June, playing the entire 2–1 group stage win against Australia; he featured in all of the matches for the eventual champions, playing for the full 90 minutes in six of France's seven matches on their way to winning the tournament and came up with two assists, including one to Kylian Mbappe in the final.

 In October 2021, ahead of the UEFA Nations League semi-finals against Belgium, Lucas for the first time received a call-up to the national team from Didier Deschamps together with his brother Théo; the two were later fielded in the 3–4–1–2 formation as a left center back and a left wingback, respectively, making it the first time they played together in a senior competitive game, which turned out to be a 3–2 comeback victory for France, with Théo scoring the winning goal in the 90th minute.

 Hernandez was selected for France's squad ahead of the 2022 FIFA World Cup but suffered a ruptured anterior cruciate ligament 13 minutes into the first group match against Australia and was subsequently ruled out for the remainder of the tournament.
 Théo substituted into the match for him after the injury and played out the remainder of France's World Cup 2022 run in his stead.

+On 14 May 2026, Hernandez was selected in the 26-man squad for the 2026 FIFA World Cup.